Your money-making expert. Financial journalist, TV and radio personality.

 “Always use a reputable and established au pair agency.
 Newspaper, internet advertisements or one of the many web-based matching services may appear to be acceptable and inexpensive alternatives for securing an au pair placement.
 There are, however, potential risks in arranging a placement in this manner.”

-It is up to the organisation the exchange is made through, as well as your own discretion to have the au pair or any professional childcare CRB checked to ensure the safety of your household and children.
+It is up to the organisation the exchange is made through, as well as your own discretion to have the au pair or any professional childcare DBS checked to ensure the safety of your household and children.

 Who it’s right for: Working parents with children of pre-school age.